MariSchn/ETH-Algorithms-Lab-2024/Week_12/Alastor_Moody/README.md

 ## 📝 Problem Description

-You are given a set of $N$ locations and $M$ bidirectional connections.
-A specific starting location $S$ and a destination location $P$ are identified.
-Each connection links two locations, say $u$ and $v$, and has two associated properties: a capacity $c$, representing the maximum number of people that can use it, and a travel time $d$.
+Given a set of $N$ locations and $M$ bidirectional connections, a specific starting location $S$ and a destination location $P$ are identified.
+Each connection links two locations, denoted $u$ and $v$, and is characterized by two properties: a capacity $c$, indicating the maximum number of people that can use it, and a travel time $d$.

-The goal is to determine the maximum number of people that can travel from location $S$ to location $P$ subject to a critical constraint: every person must travel along a path that takes the minimum possible time.
-Since all individuals travel at the same speed and start simultaneously, this ensures they all arrive at location $P$ at the exact same moment.
-You need to output this maximum number of people.
+The task is to determine the maximum number of people that can travel from location $S$ to location $P$ under a critical constraint: every person must follow a path that takes the minimum possible time.
+Since all individuals travel at the same speed and depart simultaneously, they all arrive at location $P$ at the exact same moment.
+The required output is the maximum number of people who can reach $P$ in this manner.

 ## 💡 Hints

 <details>

 <summary>Hint #1</summary>

 The problem requires satisfying two different conditions: minimizing the travel time for everyone and maximizing the total number of people.
 Think about how these two objectives interact.
 Does one take priority over the other?
 The problem statement says the plan must be "cautious," meaning everyone *must* take a path of the minimum possible duration.
-This suggests that finding the shortest travel time is the first step.

 </details>

 <details>

 <summary>Hint #2</summary>

-This problem can be modeled using a graph, where locations are vertices and connections are edges.
-The problem then combines concepts from shortest path algorithms and network flow algorithms.
-A "cautious plan" only allows travel along edges that can be part of a shortest path from the start to the destination.
-How can you construct a new, smaller graph that includes *only* these valid edges?
+If you assume that all edges are part of some shortest path (as in the first test set), this becomes a straightforward **maximum flow** problem.
+You can ignore the travel times and focus only on the capacities.
+Model the locations as vertices and connections as edges with their respective capacities, then find the maximum flow from the start to the destination.
+This gives you the maximum number of people who can travel simultaneously.

 </details>